Q1. How long does sponsorship last?

 Q14.
 Can I visit the child and school

 A14.
 Yes.
-There is accommodation next to the school and you can be met at the airport.
+There is accommodation in the area.
 Speak to us for more details.

 A15.
 The school year in Kenya runs from January to December, so we sponsor 25 new children in January.
-Before January, we keep a list of potential sponsors.
-It helps us if you can commit early so we can allocate children.
+Due to Covid -19, the new school year in 2021 starts in July 2021.

 Q16.
 How and when do I pay?

 A16.
-Most sponsors set up a monthly standing order (£17 per month) or pay yearly (£204) by cheque or bank transfer.
-Payment is due from the January that the child starts although some sponsors choose to help the school by paying earlier.
+Most sponsors set up a monthly standing order (£20 per month) or pay yearly (£240) by cheque or bank transfer.
+Payment is usually due from the January that the child starts although some sponsors choose to help the school by paying earlier.

 If eligible, please complete a gift aid form